 I finished a lot of drawings before I started painting, learning something new about art and myself as an artist with each one.
 Then I graduated to painting and repeated the process.

-Then I started taking art classes in school.
+And then I started taking art classes in school.

 Then I found art magazines and subscribed to them.